 The starting procedures are one of the distinctive features of Formula 1 racing.
 Drivers make a formation lap around the track before stopping on the grid.
-Then the iconic starting lights signal the beginning of the race, and the cars speed away.
+Then the iconic starting lights signal the beginning of the race, and then the cars speed away.
 Keep reading for more information on all the rules governing the starting procedures of a Formula 1 race.

-The first part of the Formula 1 starting procedures is the reconnaissance lap.
+The first part of the Formula 1 starting procedures is the “reconnaissance lap.”
 This is a lap—or laps— around the track that drivers must make before the formation lap.
 The purpose of performing a reconnaissance lap is to assess the car’s handling and the track conditions, then have a final opportunity to make adjustments in the pits.

-The period during which reconnaissance laps are permitted begins 40 minutes before the formation lap and lasts for ten minutes.
+The period during which reconnaissance laps are permitted begins 40 minutes before the formation lap and lasts for 10 minutes.
 During this period, the exit to the pits is opened, and drivers are allowed to do reconnaissance laps.
 If a driver wishes to make more than one reconnaissance lap, they must drive slowly through the pits between laps rather than driving through the grid, which will be full of people.

-Although there is no limit to the number of reconnaissance laps a driver may take, the reconnaissance lap is mandatory.
+Although there is no limit to the number of reconnaissance laps a driver may take, the first reconnaissance lap is mandatory.
 If a driver fails to do a reconnaissance lap during the 10-minute period, that driver will be forced to start from the pits.

 After completing their reconnaissance laps, all drivers who are permitted to start from the grid take their positions on the grid and stop their engines.

-After the ten-minute reconnaissance period ends, the exit to pit lane is closed, with 30 minutes remaining until the start of the formation lap.
+After the 10-minute reconnaissance period ends, the exit to pit lane is closed, with 30 minutes remaining until the start of the formation lap.
 Any cars still in the pits at this time will be forced to start from pit lane.